History of NFL draft in Timeline

 1984: Supplemental Draft for USFL and CFL Players

-In 1984, the NFL held a supplemental draft for players who were under contract with USFL and CFL teams.
+In 1984, the NFL held a supplemental draft for players under contract with USFL and CFL teams.

 1987: ESPN Sunday Night NFL

-Art Rooney, Sr. reminded his sons daily that the Steelers should've drafted Dan Marino until his death in 1988.
+Art Rooney, Sr. died in 1988, constantly reminding his sons that the Steelers should have drafted Dan Marino.

-In 1988, the NFL moved the draft from weekdays to the weekend and ESPN's ratings of the coverage improved dramatically.
+In 1988, the NFL moved the draft from weekdays to the weekend, improving ESPN's ratings of the coverage.

 As of the 1990 season, only players who had graduated or exhausted their college eligibility were made available for the supplemental draft.